AdobeDocs/advertising.nl-NL/help/dsp/inventory/on-demand-inventory-publishers-na.md

 ---

-# [!DNL On Demand] Premium-uitgevers in Noord-Amerika
+# [!DNL On Demand] Uitgevers van premiumvoorraden in Noord-Amerika

 <!-- get from Amanda Cabrera <acabrera@adobe.com> -->